sveltejs/kit/documentation/docs/14-configuration.md

 };
 ```

 **You should only do this if you trust the reverse proxy**, which is why it isn't the default.
-Some adapters will configure this automatically for you.

 ### host